docker/docs/compose/compose-file/index.md

 - `source`: The name of the secret as it exists in Docker.
 - `target`: The name of the file to be mounted in `/run/secrets/` in the service's task containers.
 Defaults to `source` if not specified.
+In Docker 17.05 and earlier, secrets are always located within the `/run/secrets/` directory.
+Docker 17.06 and higher allow you to specify a custom location for a secret within the container
 - `uid` and `gid`: The numeric UID or GID that owns the file within `/run/secrets/` in the service's task containers.
 Both default to `0` if not specified.